 Garlic:

 Even if the world is against it, garlic must always find its way into the recipe.
 You’ll need three cloves of fresh garlic, minced or grated – don’t use garlic powder for this one.
+Some people use shallots and onions with the garlic, finely minced.
+We prefer garlic only.

 Capers and Stock:

 The savory and briny capers add a unique flavor to the sauce.
-You’ll need two tablespoons of capers along with 2/3 cup of chicken or vegetable stock.
+You’ll need two tablespoons of capers along with 2/3 cup of chicken broth or vegetable stock.

 Optional Garnishes: